Tone in writing is one of the things that differentiates different types of writing from each other. Learn its different types in this article

 - Let me know your thoughts on this topic.

-- We'll meet up next week to discuss further.
+- We’ll meet up next week to discuss this issue further.

 - Let’s take a collaborative approach to the problem.